A week with Twitter's attempt at a more civil internet

 Over the past few months, Twitter CEO Jack Dorsey has been adamant that one of his goals is to "increase the health of public conversation" on the site.
 Because it's no secret that, as great as Twitter is at connecting you with people across the world, it's also great at connecting you with bots, trolls and spam.
 Unsurprisingly, Twitter wants to change that.
 And it's hoping to find a solution by publicly testing new conversation features, through an experimental program that users can apply to participate in.
 This launched last week as an app called Twttr, which I've been using as my main tool for reading and writing tweets for the past week.

 With Twttr, the company says it wants to make conversations easier to read, understand and join.
 And to do that it's using features like color-coded chat bubbles to help you browse threads more efficiently.
 For instance, if someone you follow replies to one of your tweets, their response will be highlighted by a light-blue tag, making it easier to spot.
-This can be particularly helpful if you have a large number of followers or have a tweet that goes viral and generates a lot of responses.
+This can be particularly helpful if you have a large number of followers or a tweet that goes viral and generates a lot of responses.
 It's intended to filter out the noise and keep you engaged with people you actually know, as opposed to strangers.

 Alternatively, if someone you don't follow starts a conversation with you, their tweets will have a gray tag, similar to the Original Tweeter label Twitter has tried in the past.
 It's clear that Twitter wants to make the biggest changes to how you interact with others in your mentions, since the tweaks there go deeper than colored bubbles.
 In Twttr, there are thread indentations designed to help you keep track of replies that may branch off from the main conversation.
 Those are complemented by a "show more" button that hides responses that, according to Twitter, may be abusive or spammy.